Hash-Based Message Authentication Code (HMAC)

 - Incorrectly serializing the request body.
 For example,

-request bodies should be an empty string that's passed to the HMAC calculation.
-For all other HTTP methods, the request bodies passed to the HMAC calculation should be the string literal of an empty JSON ({}
+GETrequest bodies should be an empty string that's passed to the HMAC calculation.
+For all other HTTP methods, the request bodies passed to the HMAC calculation should be the string literal of an empty JSON ({}). - Passing a full URL instead of only the URL path.
+For example, setting

-. - Omitting the version of the BitGo access token.
+X-Original-Uritohttps://abc.com/test/123instead of/test/123. - Omitting the version of the BitGo access token.
 For example, forgetting to set the